• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • Proprietary ideas & plans

 Some platforms, at least at certain service tiers, assure you that they won’t give out information you don’t want shared, but those reassurances are not guarantees.
-It’s much smarter to play it safe when it comes to protecting your information and avoid sharing anything in a prompt that you wouldn’t want disseminated to others who use the same tool.
+It’s much smarter to play it safe when it comes to protecting your information.
+Avoid sharing anything in a prompt that you wouldn’t want disseminated to others who use the same tool.

 3. Don’t Expect Human Content from AI

 Current AI software doesn’t automatically infuse results with a level of humor, cleverness, empathy, and emotion that can equal human writing.
-Before you publish it, read through AI-generated content and edit in the desired human depth.
+Before you publish it, read through the AI-generated content and edit to the desired human depth.

 4. Don’t Forget to Check for Tone and Context